tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 for the entire list, not just the first IPv4 and first IPv6 addresses.

+First, the client sorts addresses based on service priority if the set of addresses contains any answers from SVCB records.
+See {{priority}} for details.

-First, the client MUST sort the addresses received up to this point using Destination Address Selection ({{!RFC6724, Section 6}}).
+Next, the client MUST sort the addresses received up to this point using Destination Address Selection ({{!RFC6724, Section 6}}).

 If the client is stateful and has a history of expected round-trip